19 Glorious Things To Do in Melbourne in Spring (2024)

 As well as a rooftop bar, we Melburnians also love one by the river.
 Riverland is tucked in under Fed Square, an all-day beer garden with prime river frontage.
 Ponyfish is a classic spot – sitting smack bang in the middle of the river.
 It’s small but mighty, serving up great cocktails and snacks.

-Arbory Bar & Eatery stretches 100 metres along the riverfront – and springtime in Melbourne heralds the return of Arbory Afloat, a pop-up floating bar that’ll have you thinking you’re in Mexico.
+Arbory Bar & Eatery stretches 100 metres along the riverfront – and springtime in Melbourne heralds the return of Arbory Afloat, a pop-up floating bar that’ll have you thinking you’re in Capri.

 5. Explore the Fitzroy Gardens Conservatory